mooreApps22/shell_program_basics/README.md

 ## **A shell program is a app that allows interacting with the Operating System**
 ### **Parts of a Shell Program**

-Note: All syntax is in bash
+Note: All syntax is in bash!

 1. The Parser
 * Interprets the command line and puts it into ```typedef struct s_cmd_tab```